Applications are open!

 - Payment after the deadline requires special arrangements with the ADF School office.

-Note: Any payment made in-person, over the phone, or by check may not immediately appear in your ADF online application.
+Note: Any payment made in-person or over the phone may not immediately appear in your ADF online application.
 Scholarships may not immediately appear in your ADF online application upon acceptance.
 Call or email the ADF School office to confirm your account information before making a payment.

 Tuition will not be refunded for any reason.
 Prorated housing and meal fees will be refunded if a student leaves the festival early.
 Housing and meal refunds require approval from Duke University.